npavlovska/unofficial-YNAB-guide/pages/mydoc/mydoc_deleting_categories.md

 ## To delete a category:

-1. Click the category you wish to delete. <br/>This opens the Edit category dialog box (or Edit master category if you are deleting a master category).<br/>
+1. Click the category you want to delete. <br/>This opens the Edit category dialog box (or Edit master category if you are deleting a master category).<br/>
     {% include image.html file="EditCategory.png" alt="Deleting a category" caption="Deleting a category" %}
     {% include image.html file="EditMasterCategory.png" alt="Deleting a master category" caption="Deleting a master category" %}